Tracking code

 Configure the tracking code in your data source

-By default a website session tracking code is created for all Ortto accounts.
-This can be found by navigating to Data sources and selecting the tracking code data source (it will usually be named after your account/instance).
+- Locate your tracking code: Access your tracking code by navigating to Data sources and selecting the tracking code data source, typically named after your account/instance.

-If you have more than one tracking subdomain enabled in your account, you will have the option to select the subdomain to include in the tracking code.
+- Select tracking subdomain (if applicable): If you have multiple tracking subdomains enabled, choose the subdomain you want to include in the tracking code.
 Learn more about tracking subdomains in Custom domains.

 User session association